Track Days / Club Racing · Workflow guide

 How does it handle license plates for road cars with no race number?

 RaceTagger focuses on race numbers, not license plates.
-For road cars, use the participant list and vehicle appearance (color, model, modifications) to identify drivers.
-It's more reliable than plate OCR.
+For road cars, use the participant list and vehicle appearance — color, model, modifications — to identify the driver.
+That's more reliable than trying to read a plate at a track angle.